lana-20/selenium-webdriver-bidi/README.md

         - If we have a JS-rich app that throws an error at some point in your automation, we can listen to those errors with WD BiDi and debug them to fix our issue.
 - Listen to console logs
     - WD BiDi enables real-time capture and analysis of console logs, aiding in debugging and logging during test execution.
-        - We can listen to the browser console in the app and fetch the logs for the debuggin purpose.
+        - We can listen to the browser console in the app and fetch the logs for the debugging purpose.
 - DOM Mutation
     - WD BiDi allows monitoring and reacting to changes in the DOM, facilitating dynamic web app testing and validation.
         - We can monitor the DOM structure/tree.
 BiDi can trigger an event whenever we want to inject any script.